mbelarbi/bash_training/part6_strings_and special_characters.md

 	rm -r "home/miloudbelarbi/Documents/$filename"

-Yes you could write and if statement to check the IFS, but why not just use double quotes? :)
+Yes you could write an if statement to check the IFS, but why not just use double quotes? :)

 Length of String
 ----------------